A plate of pasta a la Carbonara

 Come ti chiami?

 This is the informal way of asking What’s your name?
-Use it when talking to people your age or friends.
+You should use it when talking to friends, classmates, children, or people your age.
+It is friendly, relaxed, and very common in everyday conversations.

 Come si chiama?

-Come means how, while ti chiami and si chiama are forms of the verb chiamarsi, which means to be called.
-It is a reflexive verb.
+The word come means how, while ti chiami and si chiama come from the verb chiamarsi, which means to be called.
+This verb is reflexive, which is why you see pronouns like ti, si, and mi.

-You can answer both questions with Mi chiamo followed by your name:
+To answer both questions, you can use the same structure and simply say Mi chiamo followed by your name:

 Mi chiamo Chiara